ghobadkhan/extractnet/docs/the_journey.rst

    OpenAI and models like **Phind** are promising

+   There's also a whole list of local LLMs.
+More info at `This Subreddit <https://www.reddit.com/r/LocalLLaMA/>`_

    3.2.
 Extractnet

    This is the main subject of this project.
 It's forked from `The original project <https://github.com/currentslab/extractnet>`_.